 American Littoral Society, Northeast Chapter

 Alexandra holds a B.A. in Biology from Eckerd College in Florida.
 She educates people about New York's marine environment and works on ecological restoration projects in Jamaica Bay, Queens and beyond to benefit wildlife and people.
 Alexandra is passionate about coastal conservation.
-In addition to leading RiSC seining trips at Coney Island Creek, and assisting with Spring beach grass plantings and public events, she leads annual NY State Beach Cleanup events across New York.
+In addition to co-leading RiSC educational field trips at Coney Island Creek Park, and assisting with Spring beach grass plantings and public events, she leads annual NY State Beach Cleanup events across New York.

 Brett F. Branco, Ph.D.
 (Program Advisor)